2018ik/2018ik.github.io/_wiki/body_of_christ.markdown

 The Body of Christ must be governing principle for the church, the ministry, and the work.
 These three things are distinct manifestations of the Body - for the expression, function in service and increase respectively.
 The Body of Christ is obtained through a cycle involving minsters working to build up churches (see: ministry).

 Saved ones are actually added to the Lord (Acts 11:24).
 This is to be added to the Body of Christ.
 This is then followed by the local church, where the believers are brought into Antioch (Acts 11:26).
 This shows that the local churches follows, and is the manifestation of the Body of Christ.
 Likewise, we are also baptized into one Body (1 Cor.
 12:13).

+## Christ

+God only cares for Christ, and we must be in Christ to be the Body of Christ.
+This involves denying our self, picking up the cross, and following Him.